scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 This first word is often a verb.
 For example, the word `expand' is used to expand acronyms.
 Acronyms must be defined upon their first use.

 One's memory is often inaccurate about the words represented by the letters in the acronym.
 The library ensures that the correct expansion of the acronym is used.
-This can save a lot of time by looking up expansions.
+This can save time that would otherwise be spent looking up expansions.
 We have included acronyms widely used in Python programming, scientific computing, data science, statistics, machine learning, and Bayesian data analysis.
 These commands are found in domain-specific libraries, so a user can select which voice triggers they would like to add to their private collection of voice commands.